solid-contrib/information/README.md

  Step 3.
 Coming to a Conclusion through Compromise
 	Two weeks after the opening of the pull request or issue, members of the Solid Team are responsible for confirming the final decision, assiging action points to those responsible, and merging pull requests and issues.
 If there is a difference of opinion about a merge, parties are encoursed to talk to find a compromise.
 As a last resort, when a compromise cannot be found the community leader will make the final judgement.
 If the pull request or issue is unresolved for more than two weeks the person who submittied the issue or pull request is encouraged to make a concrete suggestion about the steps needed to reach resolution and send it to the Solid Team member to finalise.
 Commentators are encouraged to find resolutions independently rather than expecting others to resolve items for them.

+	If the pull request is about typos or updating broken links it can be reviewed in three days.

 ## Solid Conversations
 There are several existing Solid community communications channels including: